 1 tablespoon juice, from reserved mandarin orange liquid

 1/2 cup vegetable oil

 Gather the ingredients.

-Place the cabbage, scallions, pine nuts, carrots, oranges and cranberries into a large zip-top bag.
+Place cabbage, scallions, pine nuts, carrots, oranges, and cranberries into a large zip-top bag.
 Set aside.

-Pour over the salad.
-Refrigerate to let the flavors mix for at least 1 hour.
-Can prepare early in the day.
+Pour over salad.
+Refrigerate to let flavors mix for at least 1 hour.

 - If you don't have pareve chicken soup mix on hand (or prefer to skip the MSG that's in many kosher consomme powders), you can omit it.
 You may want to add an extra pinch or two of salt if you skip the soup powder, but taste the salad first—you may not miss it, especially after it has had a chance to marinate.